Shahid718/AMSimulator/ReadMe.md

 ```

 ## simulator
-The folder contains the simulator.
+The folder will contain the simulator.

 ## plotting